chk7082/henesys2ellinia/README.md

 <br>

-- First, you could see some result images & videos
+- First, some result images & videos are provided
-- And then, training details are provided
+- And then, training details

 <br>
 <br>